Abraham Lincoln - Stephen Douglas Debates Photos

 The Lincoln-Douglas debates of 1858 were a formal debate series which took place in seven towns in Illinois while the two were contesting a U.S. Senate seat.
 While Douglas won the election, Lincoln's anti-slavery position brought him to prominence & set the stage for his eventual election to the American Presidency.
 The debates became so famous that several works of art commemorate them.

-Relief of Lincoln debating Douglas in Illinois State Capitol.
+Statue of Stephen Douglas at Illinois State Capitol.
+Springfield, IL.

 All photos on this page are originals by & copyrighted by Jim Steinhart.